Australia in 2025: What Changed?

 Our Living in Australia research revealed a major shift that affects every sector - perceptions of safety are declining nationwide.

 For executive teams, this has implications not only for service demand and workforce behaviour, but also for how organisations communicate and lead change.
-When confidence drops, it’s more important than ever to work on trust and clarity when you explain and implement major decisions.

 Safety concerns reinforce why understanding where change is happening, and who feels it most, matters deeply.
 And again - though this is a national trend, it’s playing out differently in different places, with several hotspots.